 According to some DTC (direct-to-consumer) insights, the average retention rate for DTC food brands is around 31%.
-Sales volume for the food and beverage industry.
-The price tags are relatively low and margins are slimmer than other industries, meaning you need to sell in high volumes!
-Sales volume can be generated by getting people to buy more per visit or by getting them to visit more often, both of which are where a loyalty program comes in.
+Sales volume for the food and beverage industry can be generated by getting people to buy more per visit or by getting them to visit more often, both of which are where a loyalty program comes in.

 The food and beverage industry within DTC sees about 1/3 of customers shop for the same brand repeatedly.
 You are not only competing against other products like yours, but also against all of the alternatives.
-This stiff competition means that food and beverage companies are ripe to benefit from creating customer loyalty.
+This competition means that food and beverage companies are ripe to benefit from creating customer loyalty.

 Here are 4 examples of effective loyalty programs in the food and beverage industry, split between DTC food products, small businesses, and major well-known food brands.